ritesh28/cheats-starlight/src/content/docs/Python/packages/plotly.md

 fig.show()
 ```

-### Histogram
+## Chart - Histogram

-Histogram is an accurate representation of the distribution of numerical data.
+Histogram is a graphical tool that visualizes the distribution of numerical data.
 It appears similar to bar graph, but, a bar graph relates two variables, whereas a histogram relates only one.

 | parameter                          | usage                                                                                                                                     |
 | ---------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- |